jcrodriguez1989/rco/README.md

         RStudio.
 It will apply the optimizers present in `all_optimizers`.

-    2.  `Optimize selection`: Optimizes the code currently highlited in the RStudio Source Pane.
+    2.  `Optimize selection`: Optimizes the code currently highlighted in the RStudio Source Pane.
 It will apply the optimizers present in `all_optimizers`.